The Quick and Dirty:

 Who: Melissa Fairchild Clark

-What: Cook, baker, writer, food stylist, recipe tester and developer, accidental caterer.
+What: Cook, chef instructor, writer, food stylist,baker, recipe tester and developer, accidental caterer.

 Where: Brookside, NJ by way of Oakland, CA